zamzar/zamzar-samples-dropbox-converter/README.md

 This file contains:

+* A Dropbox app key and secret, which you obtained when setting up your Dropbox app.
+* A Zamzar API key, which you obtained when signing up for a Zamzar API account.
-* The access key used by the program to access the users Dropbox app folder.
+* The access key used by the program to access the user's Dropbox app folder.
 * A list of all supported file types by Zamzar, and what the user wishes them to be converted to.

 ### Copy the config file